What is a fixed-rate mortgage and how does it work?

 What is a fixed-rate mortgage?

 The rate on a fixed-rate mortgage remains the same for the life of the loan.
+You can usually opt for a fixed rate with common types of mortgages, such as conventional, USDA, FHA and VA loans.
 While other factors — such as rising property taxes and home insurance costs — can influence what you pay each month, your interest rate won’t change as the years go by.
 Because of this, fixed-rate mortgages are more predictable.

 How does a fixed-rate mortgage work?

 As with any mortgage, homebuyers who choose a fixed-rate mortgage make payments once a month until the loan matures.
-A portion of each payment goes toward the loan principal, interest, property taxes, and home insurance.
+A portion of the total monthly payment goes toward the loan principal, interest, property taxes, and home insurance.

-The interest rate on a fixed-rate mortgage won’t change.
+The interest rate on a fixed-rate mortgage won’t change over time.
 Whatever rate you receive at closing is the rate you will have until your loan matures and is paid off.

 tip Icon